ayrna/orca/doc/orca-tutorial-3.md

 ```

 ![Intermediate dataset of the custom ensemble](tutorial/images/ensembleMelanoma.png)

-we can see that, although the correlation of both projections is quite high, some patterns can be refined by considering both projections.
+We can see that, although the correlation of both projections is quite high, some patterns can be refined by considering both projections.

 ---